MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 ---

-# Tutorial: Generate and analyze version usage report for SharePoint site (Preview)
+# Tutorial: Generate and analyze version usage report for SharePoint site

 By understanding version storage on a site, you can better optimize the Version history settings to meet your organization’s recovery objectives and manage storage costs.